emard/ulx3s/doc/MANUAL.md

 A wrong fuse setting will make ESP32 module unbootable and only fix is to replace it with new ESP32.

-Remove SD card and burn efuse to ignore GPIO12 and biy fixing internal module's FLASH voltage to 3.3V.
+Remove SD card and burn efuse to ignore GPIO12 by fixing internal module's FLASH voltage to 3.3V.
 This is in assumption that inside of ESP32 is FLASH that works at 3.3V and it is currently true for all known ESP32 WROOM modules mounted on ULX3S.
 If you have WROVER module, fuse